vladar21/tic-tac-toe/README.md

     - The game will provide feedback on the outcome.

 ## Future Enhancements
-We have several ideas for improving this project in the future:
+Here are several ideas for improving this project in the future:

 - Implement a graphical user interface (GUI) to make the game more visually appealing.
 - Enhance the AI training capabilities to improve its skill and decision-making.